EVORA-project/evora-ontology/models/docs/NucleicAcid.md

     description: The name of the DNA coding sequence or corresponding peptide/protein sequence fused to a sequence of interest, used to facilitate experimental operations such as purification, detection, localization, tracking, solubility enhancement, or selection.
-Applicable to both proteins and nucleic acids
+Applicable to both proteins and nucleic acids.
     title: tag sequence
     exact_mappings:
     - bao:0002796